robnagler/robnagler.github.io/_posts/2024-04-28-Flukes-Flaws-BandBox.md

 [![Finished BandBox Underneath](/assets/i/20240428/finished-bandbox-under.jpg){: width="600"}](/assets/i/20240428/finished-bandbox-under.jpg)

-You should some flaws.
+You might see some flaws.
 There are many others.
 It makes me sad to look at it, because I worked very hard to get here.
-The important thing I have to remember is that it works well, and I don't have a trap bar.
+The important thing I have to remember is that it works well, and I don't have to have a trap bar and plates.

 ### BandBox Fixation